-The Board of Directors met seven times during 2019.
-Each director attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he or she served held during the portion of the last calendar year for which he or she was a director or committee member.
+The Board of Directors met four times during 2020.
+Each director attended all of the meetings of the Board and of each of the committees on which he or she served during 2020.

 Information Regarding Committees of the Board of Directors